eargollo/smartthings-influx/README.md

 ## Getting started

-If you have Docker and Docker Compose, you can use this getting started, in just 3 steps.
+If you have Docker and Docker Compose, you get started in just 3 steps.

 - Step 1: Create an SmartThings API token